mia-jinns/jinns/doc/source/index.rst

 Changelog:

+* master branch

+    - Minor fixes

 * v0.3.1

-    - Check is NaN parameter after a gradient step to be able to return the last valid parameters for debugging
+    - Check if any NaN parameter after a gradient step to be able to return the last valid parameters for debugging

     - Clean the main optimization loop.
 Correction: loss evaluation was performed with the parameters from the previous iteration and not the current one!